Overview

 Steps to Study Abroad

-The planning stages outlined on the Global Programs website will help you have the best study abroad experience possible.
+The planning stages outlined on the Penn State Global website will help you have the best study abroad experience possible.
 We recommend that you begin this process at least one year prior to the semester you plan on studying abroad.
-Visit the Steps to Study Abroad section of the Global Penn State website.
+Visit the Steps to Study Abroad section of the Penn State Global website for more details.

 How to Apply